 Traversing the clouds

-If the weather isn’t bad like it is not raining or whatsoever, another exciting experience awaits you in the cable car.
+If the weather isn’t bad, like it is not raining, another exciting experience awaits you in the cable car.
 As you move further and further upwards, you get closer and closer to the clouds.
 Inside, it will just feel like you’re going to touch the sky!

 Witnessing a sea of clouds